edgedb/easy-edgedb/README.md

 We will also remove `required` from `name` for the `Person` type.
 Not every `Person` type will have a name now, and we trust ourselves enough to input a name if there is one.
 We will of course keep it `exclusive`.

 Now we can use multiple inheritance for the `Crewman` type.
-It looks like this:
+It's very simple: just add a comma between every type you want to extend.

 ```
 type Crewman extending HasNumber, Person {